-Learning "how to" Discuss and analyse w expert colleagues how interpret summative assessment tasks v to e to deliver a range of summative Understand statutory summative assessment across a range of phases and Key Stages Clarifying "how to" Discuss how effective assessment strategies can identify gaps and misconceptions.
+Learning "I how to" Discuss and analyse with expert colleagues how to interpret summative assessment tasks Receive guidance about how to deliver a range of summative assessment tasks across the curriculum Understand statutory summative assessment across a range of phases and Key Stages Clarifying " how to" Discuss how effective assessment strategies can identify gaps and misconceptions.
 Discuss how good assessment helps teachers to understand the progression of learners, provide them with useful feedback and plan the next steps of learning.
-Building "how to" Discuss how statutory assessments inform school planning and priorities parents req ed reports to garding pupil ad attainment Deliver and analyse summative this information Track the progress of children over time and understand how this information informs planning
+Building "h ow to" Discuss how statutory assessments inform school planning and priorities paren detailed reports to ts regarding pupiless and attainment Deliver and ar summative assessmen ve .
+Track the progress of children over time and understand how this information informs planning

-Harlen, W. & James, M. (1997) Assessment and Learning: differences and relationships between formative and summative assessment, Assessment in Education: Principles, Policy & Practice 4:3, 365-379.Kluger, A. N., & DeNisi, A. (1996) The effects of feedback interventions on performance: A historical review, a meta-analysis, and a preliminary feedback intervention theory.
+Harlen, W. & James, M. (1997) Assessment and Learning: differences and relationships between formative and summative assessment, Assessment in Education: Principles, Policy & Practice 4:3, 365-379.
+Kluger, A. N., & DeNisi, A. (1996) The effects of feedback interventions on performance: A historical review, a meta-analysis, and a preliminary feedback intervention theory.
 Psychological Bulletin, 119(2), 254-284. https://doi.org/10.1037/0033-2909.119.2.254.

 - Wiliam, D. (2010) What Counts as Evidence of Educational Achievement?
 The Role of Constructs in the Pursuit of Equity in Assessment.
-Review of Research in Education, 34, pp. 254-284.

--Wiliam, D. (2017) Assessment, marking and feedback.
+Review of Research in Education, 34, pp. 254-284. - -Wiliam, D. (2017) Assessment, marking and feedback.
 In Hendrick, C. and McPherson, R. (Eds.)
 What Does This Look Like in the Classroom?
 Bridging the gap between research and practice.
 Woodbridge: John Catt.
-The context of our